Decryptin/AEL/README.md

 _Here is a list of the notational systems and their identifiers._

-Decimal is used as the default system if no identifier is attached to a numeral value.
+* Decimal is used as the default system if no identifier is attached to a numeral value.

     - Binary:      'b'
     - Octal:       'o'
     - Decimal:     'd'
     - Hexadecimal: 'h'

+_Here are the available operators we can use in expressions._

+* Standard Operators with their definitions.

+   ~ '+': Adds two numeral system values together.
+   ~ '-': Subtracts one numeral system value from another.
+   ~ '*': Multiplies one numeral system value by another.
+   ~ '/': Dividoes one numeral system value by another.

+* Special Operators with their definitions

+    -